NaturailyShopify/Naturaily-netlify/_posts/2014-12-18-how-to-start-a-startup-infographic.md

 slug: how-to-start-startup
 date: '2014-12-18 10:38:01 +0000'
 category: Startups
+author:
-author: Marcin Sulikowski
+  label: Marcin Sulikowski
+  value: author-6
   avatar: /assets/images/marcin.jpg
 image: /assets/images/startup-info.jpg
 text-preview: >-
   Wondering how to start a startup?
 There are few ways.
 Building it on your own